Thursday, December 11, 2008

 I asked, "Doesn't he go to school?"

 "There're special schools for boys like him.
 We admitted him there. but he doesn't want to go.
-Next we'll try again."
+Next year, we'll try again."

 I assured Anne, "He'll be normal.
-Nip will help him you see.
+Nip will help him, you see.
 Please don't lose hope."

 On the way to the first floor, there was a wide wooden railing on the staircase.
 Paul always wanted to horse ride and slip down on that.
 But, Nip never let him.
 Whenever Paul tried to sit on the railing, Nip stood with her two legs on the railing, and pushed Paul away from that, and barked loudly.
 So, Paul's plan got foiled.
 Nip very well knew that such activities might injure Paul.
 So, she kept at her duty.